donnachaosullivan1-afk/AI-pull-request-description-generator/output/PR_DESCRIPTION.md

-Title: docs(README): add ìUseful git commandsî quick reference

-Overview
+Title: README: add quick-start Git commands for contributors

+Summary:
-This PR updates the README to improve onboarding by adding a quick-reference section for common Git commands.
-It complements the existing PATH configuration note and provides a minimal workflow for staging and committing changes.
+This PR expands the README with a concise ‚ÄúUseful git commands‚Äù section to help new contributors get started.
+It complements the existing PowerShell PATH instruction for Git by adding common commands used in a basic workflow.

-What changed
+What changed:
-- Added a new section: ìUseful git commandsî
+- Added a ‚ÄúUseful git commands‚Äù section to README.md
+- Included examples for:
   - git status
   - git add FILE1 FILE2
   - git commit -m "Description of my new code changes"
-- Added spacing after the PATH setup line to improve readability.
-- No code, build, or dependency changes.

-Why
-- New contributors often need a quick reminder of the basic Git workflow right in the project README.
+- Preserved the existing PowerShell PATH update for Git and added spacing for readability

+Why:
+- Improve onboarding by providing an immediate, copy-pastable reference for everyday Git tasks
-- Reduces friction for first-time contributors and standardizes commit practices.
+- Reduce friction for contributors who may be new to Git

-Impact
+- Make the README more self-contained for quick setup and first commits

+Impact:
-- Documentation-only change; no runtime impact.
+- Documentation-only; no code or runtime changes

-Verification
-- Previewed README to confirm proper Markdown rendering and bullet formatting.
-- Confirmed the existing PATH instruction remains unchanged.

-Notes
-- The file currently has no trailing newline; can be addressed in a follow-up if desired.
+Follow-ups (optional):
+- Add commands for git push, git pull, and branching
+- Include macOS/Linux equivalents for PATH setup
+- Link to a CONTRIBUTING.md with a fuller workflow and commit message guidelines